ingadhoc/account-invoicing/account_invoice_partial/README.rst

 Account Invoice Partial
 =======================

-Module that add a button an costumer Invoice opening a wizards to invoce by percentage.
+Module that adds a button on the Customer Invoice, which allows you to select a percentage to be invoiced, the decimal precision and the rounding method.

 Installation